artisanworkshop/Japanized-for-WooCommerce/readme.txt

 5. Admin Panel WooCommerce for Japan Setting Screen for Payment.

 == Changelog ==

+= 2.2.20 - 2021-08-23 =
+* Fixed - Some bugs at LINE Pay payment
+* Fixed - Some bugs at Paidy payment

 = 2.2.19 - 2021-08-19 =
 * Dev - Add Payment icon for some Japanese payments.